defaultroute0/NSXpolicyMigration/README.md

 Pushes the NSX Security Groups from csv and its related matching criteria, tags, ipsets etc

  - Checks if Group exists by name, if so will skip adding it
- - The group name may contain spaces etc which API doesnt like, so underscore is added just like adding it via UI anyways
+ - The group name may contain spaces etc which API doesnt like when translating it to a group-id, so underscore is added for group-id, just like adding it via UI anyways.
+(See Ping Test group below as an example)

 ### Example csv for groups pull/push
  - Example file attached in repo